truenas/documentation/content/SCALE/SCALETutorials/Datasets/EncryptionSCALE.md

 Selecting the **Encryption** option for the pool (root dataset) forces encryption for all datasets and zvols created within the root dataset.

 You cannot create an unencrypted dataset within an encrypted pool or dataset.
-This change does not affect existing datasets created in earlier releases of SCALE, but does affect new datasets created in 22.12.3 and later releases.
+This change does not affect existing datasets created in earlier releases of SCALE but does affect new datasets created in 22.12.3 and later releases.

 Leave the **Encryption** option on the **Pool Creation Wizard** screen cleared to create an unencrypted pool.
 You can create both unencrypted and encrypted datasets within an unencrypted pool (root dataset).
-If you create an encrypted dataset within an unencrypted dataset, all dataset or zvol created within that encrypted dataset are automatically encrypted.
+If you create an encrypted dataset within an unencrypted dataset, all datasets or zvol created within that encrypted dataset are automatically encrypted.

 If you have only one pool on your system, do not select the **Encryption** option for this pool.